 Exit tickets are a great way to get a quick idea of which students have mastered a skill and who still needs help.
 Instead of using paper and pencil, use task cards!
 Line your class up.
 As they are leaving, show them a task card (something that can be done mentally) and have them answer.
 If they get it correct, they leave.
 If they get it incorrect, I have them stand to the side and listen as others answer.
 When everyone has had one chance, I will give those who missed the first question a second try.
 I am also mentally memorizing the group so that I know who to pull for more practice tomorrow.

+Scoots are another gray way to use task cards for test prep.
 I use scoots all year long!
-During test prep, I do even more.
+During test prep, I just them even more.
 The great thing about scoots is that students are up and moving around the room.
 Research about the way the brain works, indicates that we remember the most when we are moving.
 Plus, my sweet third graders get antsy if they have to stay in their desk for too long.
 I find that allowing them to scoot decreases the number of behavior issues.

 There are different ways to do a scoot, but this is how I manage them in my classroom: All students are given a recording sheet.
 Then I lay the task cards out around the desks.
 Students are instructed to work on the card closest to them and then scoot around the desks answering all of the cards.
 They do not need to be answered in order.
 The student just needs to put the answer in the correct place on the recording sheet.